 I went in not only not trusting MY gut but also not trusting the situation in which I was raised.

 I know so many fellow moms who call up their mom with every question and concern and can feel confident in doing with their baby whatever their mom did with them or do whatever she advices or whatever their own memories of their childhood

 But I don’t have that.
-And in my desire to be different in many areas in which I was raised, I didn’t ask someone else advice.
+And in my desire to be different in many areas in which I was raised, I didn’t ask someone else for advice.
 And I also didn’t rely on my “gut” or what I had always known.

 I sought out advice.
 I researched.
-I poured into motherhood like it was my major and like I was studying for my college exam in motherhood 101.
+I poured into motherhood like it was my major and like I was studying for my college exam in Motherhood 101.

 I knew I didn’t have motherhood naturally.
 I knew I didn’t have it from a relationship.
 So I had to find it on my own.